j3k0/cordova-plugin-purchase/doc/api.md

 Set this attribute to either:

  - the URL of your purchase validation service
-    - Fovea's [reeceipt](http://reeceipt.fovea.cc) or your own service.
+    - Fovea's [billing service](https://billing.fovea.cc) or your own service.
  - a custom validation callback method

 #### example usage